-The Issuer's, the Guarantor's and the OTP Group's activities is dependent on highly sophisticated information technology (IT) systems.
+The Issuer's, the Guarantor's and the OTP Group's activities is dependent on highly sophisticated information technology ("IT") systems.
 IT systems are vulnerable to a number of problems, such as computer virus infection, malicious hacking, physical damage to vital IT centres and software or hardware malfunctions.
-Neither the Issuer nor the Guarantor can provide any assurances that such failures or interruptions will not occur or, if they do occur, they will be adequately addressed.
+The integration of AI systems into the OTP Group's operations could potentially introduce additional risks, such as the possibility of malfunction.
+Neither the Issuer nor the Guarantor can provide any assurances that such failures, malfunctions or interruptions will not occur or, if they do occur, they will be adequately addressed.
 The occurrence of any failures or interruptions could result in a loss of customer data and an inability to service the Issuer's or the Guarantor's customers, which could have a material adverse effect on the Issuer, the Guarantor and the OTP Group's reputation, financial condition and results of operations.

 In addition, the Issuer's, the Guarantor's and the OTP Group's operations rely on the secure processing, storage and transmission of confidential and other information in their computer systems and networks.
 Although the Issuer, the Guarantor and the OTP Group take protective measures and endeavour to modify them as circumstances warrant, their computer systems, software and networks may be vulnerable to unauthorised access and other events that could have a security impact.
 Given the high volume of transactions of the Issuer, the Guarantor and the OTP Group, certain errors may be repeated or compounded before they are discovered and rectified.
-If one or more of such events occurs, this could potentially jeopardise the Issuer's, the Guarantor's, the OTP Group's, their clients', counterparties' or third parties' confidential and other information processed and stored in, and transmitted through, the Issuer's, the Guarantor's and the OTP Group's computer systems and networks, or otherwise cause interruptions or malfunctions in the Issuer's, the Guarantor's and the OTP Group's, their clients', counterparties' or third parties' operations, which could result in significant losses or reputational damage.
+If one or more of such events occurs, this could potentially jeopardise the Issuer's, the Guarantor's, the OTP Group's, their clients', counterparties' or third parties' confidential and other information processed and stored in, and transmitted through, the Issuer's, the Guarantor's and the OTP Group's or malfunctions in the Issuer's, the Guarantor's and the OTP Group's, their clients' or third parties' operations, which could result in significant losses or reputational damage.